dst-ws22/website/docs/project-description.md

 - *Data*: Includes all data prepartion steps.

-- *Analysis*: Focus on the descriptive statistics and EDA for the response variable and a few other interesting variables and relationships.
+- *Analysis*: Focus on the descriptive statistics and EDA.
 Interpret the results.

-- *Model*: Explain the reasoning for the type of model you're fitting and predictor variables considered for the model.
-Save the model in your models/ folder.

 - *Conclusion*: This section includes initial interpretations and conclusions drawn from the model.